jcortell/blog/content/post/2021-09-30-art-copenhagen.md

 coverMeta: out
 ---

 One of the advantages of living in Malmö is how easy is to travel by train to Copenhagen.
-So today I crossed the bridge to visit two museums there.
+So today I crossed the bridge to visit two museums there, since they're celebrating Art Week.

 <!--more-->